 Breaches of Action and Limit Levels for Water Quality

-Three (3) Action Level exceedances were recorded at measured suspended solids (SS) values (in mg/L) in the reporting month.
-Investigation results show that the exceedances were not due to the Project works.
+Seven (7) Action Level and two (2) Limit Level exceedances were recorded at measured suspended solids (SS) values (in mg/L) in the reporting month.
+Investigation results show that the exceedances were not related to Project.

 Impact Dolphin Monitoring